 Your debt-to-income ratio, or DTI, is a measure of how much you make compared to your existing debt obligations to other lenders.
 The higher your DTI, the more risk you represent to a lender and the less likely you are to get approved for your new loan.

 If you bring home $15,000 per month but have other loans with minimum payments totaling $8,000 per month, you have a DTI of just over 53 percent. [$8,000 / $15,000 = 0.5333] Most boat lenders will expect you to have a DTI of 30 to 35 percent or lower, though the exact number can vary.

 You’ll need to show proof of employment

-Depending on your net worth and other assets, you may be asked to present proof of employment when applying for a marine loan.
+Depending on your net worth and other assets, you may be asked to present proof of employment when applying for a boat loan.
 This lets the lender know that you are gainfully employed and have a source of regular income to pay for your new boat.